photoprism/photoprism-docs/docs/user-guide/faq.md

 - It's the wrong host or port.
 - Username or password are wrong.

-Advanced users are advised to use `curl` for low level debugging, ideally in a terminal from the same Docker container, virtual machine, or server environment PhotoPrism runs in:
+[Curl](https://curl.se/) is an excellent tool for testing HTTP connections if you don't mind using a
+terminal:

 - https://www.qed42.com/blog/using-curl-commands-webdav
 - https://code.blogs.iiidefix.net/posts/webdav-with-curl/

+To avoid overlooking issues, it's best to run it from the same Docker container, virtual machine, or server environment where PhotoPrism is installed.

 ### My file sync app fails with "unable to parse TLS packet headers" when trying to connect via WebDAV? ###